-Please help us by making research requests using our online form instead of this blog.
+Please help us by making research requests using our live chat or online form instead of this blog.

-Alternatively, use our research guides in the records section of the website as a starting point for your research or help with your next step.
+Alternatively, use our research guides as a starting point for your research or help with your next step.

 Any comments made are the author’s opinion alone and do not represent those of The National Archives.
 Comments will not be edited, however, any posts that may cause offence, are about a named individual or use offensive language will be removed.

-Blog authors will always try to respond to comments added within a 24 hour period during the working week.
+Blog authors will try to respond to comments where possible.
 However, we cannot guarantee this.

 If you have a query about why your contribution has not appeared/disappeared on the site, our participation guidelines or approach to moderation, please contact us at firstname.lastname@example.org